-&lt;sup>42 Our community survey shows that female respondents were more likely to cycle less and cite safety concerns as a barrier.
-This is consistent with broader research evidence and evaluation of pop-up bike lanes in Melbourne where onroad ridership increased from 16 per cent to 30 per cent among women.
+^{45.} Our Community Travel Survey shows that female respondents were more likely to cycle less and cite safety concerns as a barrier.
+This is consistent with broader research evidence and evaluation of pop-up bike lanes in Melbourne where on-road ridership increased from 16 per cent to 30 per cent among women.